menesh2/movies/README.md

       - after the download completed, open it
       - select the option "Scan QR Code"
       - scan the code from the dashboard on your computer
-9. thats it! enjoy the app
+9. that's it! enjoy the app